 Damages.
 Finally, families will have to prove that they sustained some sort of quantifiable loss, including medical bills, lost income the deceased would have provided, pain and suffering damages, and more.

 Wrongful death claims are similar to personal injury claims in terms of liability laws and requirements of proof.
 They can be complicated to deal with, especially for a family that is still in mourning.
-David Shapiro Law, PLLC has years of experience advocating for clients in the fight to hold defendants liable for negligence.
+Shapiro Law Team has years of experience advocating for clients in the fight to hold defendants liable for negligence.
 He and his associates can effortlessly guide you through the laws connected to your case.

 A civil wrongful death claim is not a criminal trial.
 It is a civil claim for the good of the family rather than a charge brought by prosecutors to convict the defendant of a crime.
 The goal of a wrongful death civil claim is to make surviving loved ones and dependents whole again.
 It does this by ordering the party who was responsible for the wrongful death to pay for several related damages.

 In Arizona, a family first has the option to divide a total damage award among themselves.
 If surviving family members cannot make this decision, the matter will go to a court judge instead.
 A judge may order the family to apportion the award a certain way.
 This order will become legally binding.
 If you are curious about how much money your wrongful death claim could be worth, call our attorneys for an in-depth evaluation.